jappeace/jappeaceApplication/content/flask-docker-backend.md

 [//]: # (TODO: Third person)
 [//]: # (TODO: Add link to flask script that works with docker)

-I'm working with some friends on a little app project, which we tried to do completely app side with Firebase.
+Jappie Klooster is working with friends on a react native app.
+It was attempted to do this completely without server-side with help of Firebase.

-However Firebase has issues, most notably the database provided in Firebase is NoSQL.
-Now, you can do a lot of stuff in NoSQL, but putting your entire application logic inside that is generally not a good idea, especially if it's relational.
-Ours is relational.

-Aside from the fact that I know a start up that committed to NoSQL in early stage and five years later is still doing manual joins in python, Firebase has another disadvantage in that it's proprietary.
-If this project takes off, and it may, then we don't want to be dancing to whatever tune google is telling us to dance to because we can't get out.
+This post describes the thought process behind not using firebase for *everything*, and setting up a custom backend instead.

+The first major issue, for this use case specifically, is the type of database provided within Firebase.
+It's a NoSQL database that promises to sync between all devices.
+They probably mean syncing lazily, it's implied in the docs, but there is no definitive statement around that.
+NoSQL is the idea that [data doesn't need relationships](http://www.monitis.com/blog/cc-in-review-the-key-differences-between-sql-and-nosql-dbs/).
+For the core business logic of our app, we need relationships between data, and we need a lot of them.
+Technically one can represent these within NoSQL, but now you need to solve problems which most SQL databases have already done for you.

+Another *big* disadvantage of Firebase is that it's proprietary.
+Once a large chunk of the business logic, and data resides inside the Firebase ecosystem, it's hard to get out.
+This means it's relatively easy for the owner of the proprietary system, Google, to crank up the price.
+Neither Jappie nor his collaborators wanted to

 # Language choice
 So we set out to setup a backend, I asked my colleagues a simple question.